 Most full-time students enrolled in master’s degree programs at WSU require 2-3 years for completion of their program.
 The maximum time allowed for completion of a master’s degree is 6 years from the beginning date of the earliest course applied toward the degree.
 The Graduate School recognizes some programs are designed for the part-time student and can be expected to require a longer completion period.
 As appropriate, departments may request an extension of this time limit as described in Chapter 6 (General Academic Requirements).

 B. The Faculty Advisory Committee

 - An additional committee member who holds the highest appropriate degree and whose special knowledge is particularly important to the proposed program, but is not a member of the graduate faculty, may be requested, subject to approval by the Dean of the Graduate School.
-This might be a non-tenured/non-tenured track faculty from another graduate program at WSU or from another university, or an individual from an appropriate government, business or industry organization, who is not designated as an official graduate faculty of a program; such an individual may be nominated and approved to serve on a graduate student committee on a case-by-case basis by the program upon written request by the program chair to the Dean of the Graduate School.
+This might be a non-tenured/non-tenured track faculty from another graduate program at WSU or from another university, or an individual from an appropriate government, business or industry organization, who is not designated as an official graduate faculty of a program.
+Such an individual may be nominated and approved to serve on a graduate student committee on a case-by-case basis by the program upon written request by the program chair to the Dean of the Graduate School.
 A current curriculum vita must be included with the written request.
-A WSU tenured/tenured track faculty member in good standing from another graduate program at WSU can serve as an additional committee member in any graduate program if approved by the committee and program chair on the Committee Request Form.
+A WSU tenured/tenured track faculty member in good standing from another graduate program at WSU can serve as an additional committee member in any graduate program if approved by the committee and program chair on the Program of Study.
 No CV or exception to policy is required.

 - Committees may have more than three members; however, members must meet Graduate School policy and program bylaw guidelines.
 (See Chapter 1, section on Graduate Faculty, for more information.)